dbqrs/dbqrs.github.io/_posts/2024-01-15-unifi-contoller.md

 ### Install LibSSL, MongoDB and OpenJDK

-If not already install sudo and add your username to the sudo group.
+If not already installed, install sudo and add your username to the sudo group.
 ```bash
 /sbin/adduser USERNAME sudo
 ```